(Updated Aug 2., 2018 to include Ioniq PHEV information.)

 [Estimated Reading Time: 5 minutes.]

 On the consumer front, Hyundai is aiming the Ioniq family at both the Boomer generation that currently is the largest new-car buying group in the U.S and at the Millennial generation of 21- to 40-year-olds.
 Millenials are projected to become the biggest new-vehicle buying group by 2020.
+If you want to learn about new Hyundai models, you can see more here.

 Both groups cite cost as the prime reason for avoiding alternative-powertrain vehicles such as hybrids and EVs, and fuel efficiency as the leading reason for considering them.
 Hyundai executives believe they’ve covered both bases with the Ioniq.